Super-diffusion and crossover from diffusive to anomalous transport in a one-dimensional system: Study in open system set-up and crossover from diffusive to anomalous transport

 When $T_L \neq T_R$, we write approximate solution of the FP equation as sum of local equilibrium distribution $P_{LE}$ plus a deviation from it as in Eqs.~\eqref{FP-sol-ansatz} to \eqref{P_d-sol}.
 We further assume $\delta T=T_L-T_R$ is small, hence the local equilibrium is slightly deviated from an underlying GE described by the distribution $P_{GE}$ in Eq.~\eqref{GE-0} with $T_0 = \frac{T_L+T_R}{2}$.
 The expression of $\Phi_{LE}(\vec{\eta},t)$ remains same as in Eq.~\eqref{Phi-Psi}.
 However, the expression of $\Phi(\vec{\eta},t)$ gets slightly modified due the presence of boundary currents from the baths and it now reads as

 where $\beta_L=1/T_L$ and $\beta_R=1/T_R$.

 Following the steps as done in sections~\ref{LHD}, \ref{c-LHD} and \ref{FHD}, one arrives at the same equations as in Eq.~\eqref{continuity-eq-av-1}:

-with the kernel $\mathcal{M}_{i,\ell}$ given in Eq.~\eqref{mcalM_ob-1} and $\beta_0 =T_0^{-1}=\frac{2}{T_L+T_R}$.
-Note unlike Eq.~\eqref{continuity-eq-av-1} there are no terms depending on the `volume' field in Eq.~\eqref{continuity-eq-eav-1-o}.
+with the kernel $\mathcal{M}_{i,\ell}$ given in Eq.~\eqref{mcalM_ob-1} and $\beta_0 =T_0^{-1}=\frac{2}{T_L+T_R}$ except for different boundary conditions.
+Note, unlike Eq.~\eqref{continuity-eq-av-1} there are no terms depending on the `volume' field in Eq.~\eqref{continuity-eq-eav-1-o}.
 This is because $h_0=\langle \hat{h} \rangle_{GE}=0$ (hence $\tau_0=0$) in the GE as can be seen from the GE distribution in Eq.~\eqref{GE-0}.
-The boundary currents in the expression of $\Phi(\vec{\eta},t)$ in Eq.~\eqref{Phi-o} do not contribute at the leading order in system size.
+The boundary currents in the expression of $\Phi(\vec{\eta},t)$ in Eq.~\eqref{Phi-o} do not contribute at the leading order in system size while calculating the average current.
 The main difference with the previous case is that the boundary conditions now are

 which imply $\tilde{h}_{i=0}=0,~\tilde{h}_{i=N+1}=0$ and $\tilde{e}_{i=0}=\frac{T_L-T_R}{4},~\tilde{e}_{i=N+1}=\frac{T_R-T_L}{4}$.
 To evaluate the kernel $\mathcal{M}_{i,\ell}$ given in Eq.~\eqref{mcalM_ob-1}, one needs to solve the Green's function equation \eqref{green} with absorbing boundary conditions $G_{i,j}=0$ for $i$ or $j$ equal to $0$ and $N+1$.
 In the scaling limit (as in Eq.~\eqref{Green-sol}, the Green's function is given by